-The Khlong Tha Dan Dam was completed in 2005.
+The Khun Dan Prakan Chon Dam was completed in 2005.
 It is 93m high, 2720m long and an incredible 5.5 million cubic meters of concrete.
 It has a storage capacity of 224 million cubic meters of water.
 It is the biggest dam in Thailand.
 It is also the largest and longest roller compacted concrete (RCC) dam in the world.

-Rather confusingly, the Thai authorities have recently started referring to this dam as Khun Dan Pra Kan Chon Dam, which is the stream from Heaw Narok Waterfall.
-You will see some road signs pointing to Khlong Tha Dan Dam and others to Khun Dan Pra Kan Chon Dam.
+The Khun Dan Prakan Chon Dam was originally named the Khlong Tha Dan Dam.
+The Thai authorities subsequently changed the name to the Khun Dan Prakan Chon Dam, which is the stream that flows from Heaw Narok Waterfall.
+You may still see some road signs pointing to Khlong Tha Dan Dam but most now call it the Khun Dan Prakan Chon Dam.
 They are the same place.

 The dam was built using the roller compressed concrete (RCC) technique.
 This involves adding lignite fly ash to the cement mix.
 This improves the fluidity and workability of the mix while reducing the amount of cement needed, so reducing material costs.
 The mix is then compacted by rollers to create a very strong concrete with excellent long-term resilience.